 Student life at NUI Maynooth is also very active, with over 150 clubs and societies, catering to all interests.
 NUI Maynooth offers facilities for sports, including an on-campus swimming pool and fitness center.
 Accommodation for international students is guaranteed in one of the 890 beds on campus, operated directly by the university.

-HOUSING, semester programs: residence hall at Griffith College or NUI Maynooth.
+HOUSING: Residence hall on campus at Griffith College or NUI Maynooth.
 Meals are not included, except the NUI Maynooth summer program, which includes a meal plan Monday breakfast through Friday lunch.
 Rooms are double occupancy.

 EXCURSIONS, semester programs: 1 overnight excursion & 2 day excursions.